| "Evette-Schaeffer

 There are three "subsets" of horns produced

-* Low B models.
+during this period: * Low B models.
 These models, functionally

 and visually identical to earlier horns, were